 Daisies, one the Mixed Media painting on Panel Hamdi Attia, who in his recent artworks questions the impact of photojournalism photos.
 Image: Al Masar Gallery

 CAIRO, EGYPT—What is the role of the artist in society?
 This is a question many scholars have tried to find answers to for decades.
 While some art historians say that the role of the artist in society is to record and document events, others contend that artists should be concerned only with creating beautiful works that will nourish the soul.
 Far apart as the ideas are, both elements can be found in a work of art.
 A work of art can be beautiful even as it documents events in the society.
 Hamdi Attia’s paintings provide veritable examples.
 Attia’s paintings are high in aesthetics and also document historical events.

-The massive dramatic depiction of natural disasters in newspapers and other media raises a fundamental question about the perception of these calamities.
+The massive dramatic depiction of natural disasters in newspapers and other media raises a fundamental question about the perception of these calamities and photojournalism history.
 Do people become anesthetized by the continual viewing of these images?
 In her book On Photography, Suzan Sontag examined the impact of dramatic and aestheticized images of disasters on people.
 Her conclusion was that the persistent viewing of these dramatic and highly aestheticized images in the media can anesthetize people to those disasters.

 Attia’s investigating of the visual impact and subtext of images that made headlines in newspapers and online networks show the limitation of photojournalism and the fact that photographs have hidden meaning.
 But more importantly, that the discourse generated by the visual language of photography is not always innocent.
 With his examination and depiction of the of events in history, Attia joins other great artists like Pablo Picasso, Francisco Goya, Salvador Dali, Ai Weiwei, Norman Calberg, Susan Crile and many others, who used their work to document and expressing their thoughts about wars and disaster.